NovaStackDev/NovaStackDev/README.md

 ---

-I'm a full-stack software engineer with experience designing and delivering scalable, secure enterprise applications.
+I'm a software engineering student with experience designing and delivering scalable, secure enterprise applications.
 Skilled in building robust APIs, optimizing databases, and leading cloud-based DevOps to speed up deployment and improve reliability.
 Proven ability to create smooth end-to-end solutions that boost efficiency and user experience.
 Comfortable across the full stack, writing clean code, and collaborating in cross-functional teams.

 ---